 - SIN-list (Substitute It Now) consists of hazardous chemicals that should be removed as they are a threat to human health and the environment.

-- List of substances subject to authorisation (Annex XIV of REACH)
+- List of substances subject to authorization (Annex XIV of REACH)

-- Candidate List of substances of very high concern for authorisation
+- Candidate List of substances of very high concern for authorization

 - REACH Annex XVII: REACH Restricted Substance List 2019